okviz/okviz.github.io/_mydocs/calendar-pro/options/calendar/leap-year.md

 title:              "Leap Rule: Every X Years"
 published:          true
 date:               2022-07-27
-modified:           2022-07-27
+modified:           2024-05-15
 order:              /calendar-pro/options/calendar-setup/leap-rule-every-x-years
 internal:           leapYear
+related:
+    - leap-rule.md
 ---
-The **Every X years** option allows you to choose the recurrency of the appended leap week in the [leap rule](./leap-rule.md).

 **Default value:** 5

+This option allows you to choose the recurrency of the appended leap week in the leap rule.